CBIIT/NCI-DOE-Collab-Pilot2-MemSurfer/README-installation.md

       sh install_deps.sh
       ```

-10. Finally, a newer version of `swig` than is available on Biowulf needs to be installed:
+10. Install a newer version of `swig` than is available on Biowulf:

     ```bash
     source load_memsurfer_env.sh